 The Current Ratio / Working Capital Ratio

-The current ratio liquidity formula demonstrates how many times you can pay off your current liabilities using your assets.
-It’s the easiest way to measure liquidity and one of the most popular methods.
+The current ratio liquidity formula demonstrates how many times you can pay off current liabilities using your assets.
+If you’re wondering how to measure liquidity, this method is the easiest way and one of the most popular.

 Current Ratio = Current Assets / Current Liabilities